The time in which we live

 “Therefore I hope in Him!”

-as the Bible describes it, that used to come after the nation of Israel was committing a sin, but not in all the cases, as “drought” could represent a time of a trial and a difficult situation with the purpose to strengthen our faith.
+The Bible speaks about a time of drought, too.
+This is the time as the Bible describes it, that used to come after the nation of Israel sinned, but not in all cases, because “drought” could represent a time of trial and a difficult situation with the purpose of strengthening our faith.
 The same as the nation of Israel had as they were walking through the desert after their departure from Egypt.
-Still God expresses in His word that the purpose of this desert was to test their hearts.
+Still, God expresses in His word that the purpose of this desert was to test their hearts.

-2 And you shall remember that the Lord your God led you all the way these forty years in the wilderness, to humble you and test you, to know what was in your heart, whether you would keep His commandments or not.”
-Deuteronomy 8:2
+“And you shall remember that the Lord your God led you all the way these forty years in the wilderness, to humble you and test you, to know what was in your heart, whether you would keep His commandments or not.”
+(Deuteronomy 8:2)

-Sometimes we are tested and corrected for things that maybe we are not aware of (in that moment at least).
+Sometimes, we are tested and corrected for things that maybe we are not aware of (in that moment at least).
 This is also done with a good purpose.
 David said in Psalm 19:12

-12 Who can understand his errors?
+"Who can understand his errors?

-Cleanse me from secret faults.
+Cleanse me from secret faults."

 Because the ground is parched,